Romejanic/slasher/docs/guides/getting-started.md

 const client = new SlasherClient();
 ```

-The client constructor takes an argument, which is the [SlasherClientOptions](../api/SlasherClientOptions.md).
+The client constructor takes an argument, which is the [SlasherClientOptions](../api/SlasherClientOptions.md), and it is used to pass the token into the client.
 However, since we saved our details in the `auth.json` file, the client can actually read from it to get the token automatically!
 To do this, just write
 ```js
 const client = new SlasherClient({ useAuth: true });
 ```